Sapneswar-Bhadra/ecommerce-returns-analysis-india/README.md

 - Segmented orders into high-risk and low-risk categories

 ## Business Solution
-Designed a 100 km discount-based redistribution strategy where returned or high-risk orders are offered to nearby customers with a 10–20% discount to reduce logistics losses and improve profit recovery.
+Proposed a 100 km discount-based redistribution strategy where returned or high-risk orders are offered to nearby customers with a 10–20% discount to reduce logistics losses and improve profit recovery.

 ## Key Insights
 - COD orders show significantly higher return rates than prepaid orders